duymlcoding/NYU_FRE_Notes/courses/FRE_6103/_sources/chapters/chapter02.md

-**Physical Interpretation:**
-As interest rates rise, bond prices fall, but they fall at a *decreasing* rate.
+**Physical Meaning**: As interest rates rise, bond prices fall, but they fall at a *decreasing* rate.
 This is beneficial for investors (prices don't crash as hard as a linear model would predict).
 As rates fall, prices rise at an *increasing* rate.

 ---

-## Part 5: Advanced Structure - Linear Growth
+## Advanced Structure: Linear Growth

 While inflation implies geometric growth ($50k, 51k, 52k...$), some contracts act linearly ($50k, 51k, 52k...$ wait, that's geometric.
 Linear is $50k, 60k, 70k...$).
 This is an **Arithmetic Progression**.